grimme-lab/qc2-teaching/doc/intro.rst

 Editors
 -------

-To access and edit any textfile in Linux you will need an editor.
+To access and edit any text file in Linux you will need an editor.
 A huge variety of editors exist and your difficult task is to pick the one you are most comfortable with.
 We introduce the most common ones in this chapter, but feel free to work with the editor that fits you the best.